Mill-Turn Programming Software | Autodesk Fusion

 Autodesk Fusion combines both computer-aided design and computer-aided manufacturing functionalities in a single software.
 This integration allows for seamless design and manufacturing workflows, reducing the need for data translation between different software tools.

-Autodesk Fusion supports multi-axis machining (US site), enabling complex mill-turn operations.
+Autodesk Fusion supports multi-axis machining, enabling complex mill-turn operations.
 With the ability to control multiple axes simultaneously, you can achieve more intricate and precise machining operations.

 Autodesk Fusion offers support for live tooling, which allows for milling operations to be performed on a turning machine.
 This capability expands the range of operations that can be performed on a mill-turn machine, increasing its versatility.